Parvarish (1977 film): Plot

 Kishen, feeling indebted, tries to help Amit cope.
 Amit, who can actually see, uses this opportunity to gain damning evidence of Kishen's crimes.
 Shamsher's wife Asha finds out that Amit can see, forcing Amit to tell her the truth about Kishen.
 A devastated Asha ends up revealing Amit's true parentage.
 Meanwhile, Neetu and Shabbo try to kill Mangal Singh, who had killed their parents years ago.
 Mangal captures them, and notices that Neetu has a distinct locket.
 This locket, given by Amit to Neetu, had previously been given by Mangal to his wife with the intention to pass it on to their son; Mangal thus realizes that Amit is his son.

 Shamsher finally confronts Kishen, who is told about his true parentage, as well.
 Kishen, guilty, repents by leading Amit to Mangal's lair.
 Mangal holds Neetu and Shabbo hostage and tries to kill Kishen.
 Amit defeats Mangal's brother Dev in a fight, while Kishen rescues the women.
 Mangal, having escaped, reports to his boss Supremo, who captures Shamsher.
 Amit and Kishen team to rescue their father and capture Supremo, leading to an underwater action scene.
 Mangal finally surrenders to Amit, while Kishen surrenders to Shamsher.

-The film ends with Amit and Kishen (having served his sentence) getting married to Neetu and Shabbo.
+The film ends with Amit and Kishen (having served his sentence) marrying Neetu and Shabbo.